Beechworth Gorge Walk

 3. Granite Tors - rain, frost, wind, sun and plants have all weathered the granite into strange and unusual shapes.
 Some have been given interesting names suchas Pumpkin Rock and the Sphinx.

-4. Spring Creek Bridge was built as part of the Scenic Drive.
+4. Spring Creek Bridge.
 There are many rock pools along the creek.
 In spring a variety of wildflowers line the creek including the green-flowered Correa and purple-flowered Chocolate Lily.
+Spring Creek Bridge is currently closed to traffic, including cyclists and pedestrians, preventing a loop walk.

 5. The Rocky Mountain Tunnel can be seen on the opposite side of the creek as you walk towards Newtown Bridge.
 The Rocky Mountain Extended Mining Company built the tunnel to reduce water levels in Spring Creek and expose new areas for sluicing.
 Running for 800 metres under the Beechworth township, the tunnel cost 13,500 pounds.
 The tunnel was a rich source of gold -6,500 ounces(about 182kg) of gold was recovered from sluice boxes placed in the tunnel between 1869 and 1876.